-Proceed in this manner: Pass the needle through the bowel wall (beginning with the right side) about 1⁄2 inch from the cut edge, entering the mucus, emerging from the serous coat just where the mesentery reaches the bowel.
+Proceed in this manner: Pass the needle through the bowel wall (beginning with the right side) about $\frac{1}{6}$ inch from the cut edge, entering the mucus, emerging from the serous coat just where the mesentery reaches the bowel.
 Carry the needle over and across to the left side, pass it through into the lumen, reversing the first puncture.
-Pass it next from within out, perforating the wall near the mesenteric juncture, and finally perforate the right bowel wall again, passing from without inward.
+Pass it next from within out, perforating the wall near the mesenteric juncture, and finally perforate the right bowel wall again passing from without inward.
 The knot is tied within the lumen of the gut at the original point of entrance.
-The edges of the mesentery being thus brought together, the suture is carried continuously around the whole circumference of the gut (Fig. 501).
+The edges of the mesentery being thus brought together, the suture is carried continuously around the whole circumference of the gut (Fig. 404).
 The punctures are $\frac{1}{10}$ to $\frac{1}{12}$ inch apart and the work is facilitated by keeping the thread taut, which at once tightens it sufficiently and brings into view the site of the next puncture.
 The end of the suture is knotted, the thread left long at the beginning and thus the perforating suture is completed.
 Remove the clamps.

-Fig. 500.-End-to-end anastomosis; the first part of the sero-serous or Lembert suture applied.
-Beginning the inclusive suture.
-(Binnie.)
+Fig. 404.-End-to-end 'anastomosis; the first part of the Lembert suture buried by the inclusive suture which will be completed before resuming the Lembert A B. (Binnie.)

 It remains to complete the sero-serous suture which was temporarily abandoned.
-It is carried from the convex border on around to the mesenteric border, and when that point is reached the perforating suture is completely buried.
-Knot with the thread left long in the beginning and held with forceps, and thus the sero-serous suture is completed (Fig. 502).
+It is carried from the convex border on around to the mesenteric border and when that point is reached the perforating suture is completely buried.
+Knot with the thread left long in the beginning and held with forceps, and thus the sero-serous suture is completed (Fig. 405).
 Finally suture the rent in the mesentery.
-This must never be neglected, else it may be the site of a strangulated hernia.
-The line of suture is to be carefully wiped, the compresses removed, and the loop returned to the abdominal cavity.
+This must never be neglected else it may be the site of a strangulated hernia.
+The line of suture is to be carefully wiped, the compresses removed and the loop returned to the abdominal cavity.

-(b) By the Murphy button (Fig. 503).
+(b) By the Murphy button (Fig. 406).
 The bowel is resected as described above.
-Begin by passing a purse-string suture around the bowel near its cut edge, involving all the layers.
+Begin by passing a purse string suture around the bowel near its cut edge, involving all the layers.
 The chief concern is to get control of the mesentery where its layers separate.
-To do this pass the needle through one layer, on into the lumen of the bowel; out again through the bowel wall and through the other layer of mesentery (Fig. 504).
+To do this